binkley/kotlin-rational/README.md

 - `Double`
 - `Float`
 - `BigInteger`
-- `Long`
+- `Long` (with truncation)
-- `Int`
+- `Int` (with truncation)

-In addition, there is conversion to and from `ContinuedFraction`.
+In addition, there is conversion to and from `FiniteContinuedFraction`.

-Adding support for `Short` and `Byte` is stright-forward, but I did not consider it worthwhile without more outside input.
+Adding support for `Short` and `Byte` is straight-forward, but I did not consider it worthwhile without more outside input.
+As discussed, support for `Character` does not make sense (and it is unfortunate Java's `java.lang.Number`, which `kotlin.Number` models, includes this conversion.)

 ### Sorting